Project Crimson Trust

-IntroductionThe Project Crimson Trust has been protecting and restoring pōhutukawa and rātā trees, and their ecosystems since 1990.
+IntroductionThe Project Crimson Trust has been protecting and restoring pōhutukawa and rātā trees and their ecosystems since 1990.

-It seems hard to believe but 30 years ago the future of pōhutukawa looked bleak.
+It seems hard to believe, but 30 years ago the future of pōhutukawa looked bleak.
 Possums were out of control and with a long history of exploitation and removal for farming and settlement, up to 90% of coastal pōhutukawa stands were gone.

-Led by a bunch of enthusiastic and committed volunteers, Project Crimson partnered with the Department of Conservation.
+Led by a bunch of enthusiastic and committed volunteers, Project Crimson partnered with DOC.
 They set out to replant areas of the Northland coastline that were depleted of pōhutukawa.
-Such was the success that over the years that mandate broadened to a national focus, to include rātā, and more recently a wider ecosystem approach.
-More than 300,000 native trees have been planted by Project Crimson.
+Such was the success that over the years that mandate broadened to a national focus, to include rātā, and more recently a wider ecosystem approach encompassing all native trees.

 While their planting now includes all natives, at the heart of Project Crimson remain their four hero species: mainland pōhutukawa and the tree rātā – northern, southern and Bartlett's.
 These are the most threatened by possums and people.

-Find out more of Project Crimson’s other projects- visit the Project Crimson website.
+Find out more of Project Crimson’s other projects, visit the Project Crimson website.